Congratulations to our 2010 Grantees!

 $3000

-RUTA is an interactive, intermedia new opera to be performed on city buses in Santa Fe, New Mexico.
-Created in collaboration with Santa Fe residents who live along and use public transportation, the opera will employ live vocalists, choruses and musicians, recorded instrumental audio played over the radio, text/poetry (delivered as casual conversation pieces with audience riders), sculptural costuming and sets, live and pre-recorded video, and choreographed movement.
-Interactive transfer stations will encourage unexpected and magical episodes that will complement the more scripted, scored or choreographed passages of the performance.
-RUTA has been designed to promote the integration of art and daily life, foster and restore connections within and across communities, create meaningful dialogue, and manifest real collaboration between artists and community residents.
+RUTA was an interactive, intermedia new opera performed on city buses in Santa Fe, New Mexico.
+Created in collaboration with the Santa Fe residents who lived along and used public transportation, the opera employed live vocalists, choruses/musicians, recorded instrumental audio played over the radio, text/poetry (delivered as casual conversation pieces with audience riders), sculptural costuming and sets, live and pre-recorded video, and choreographed movement.
+Interactive transfer stations encouraged unexpected and magical episodes that complemented the more scripted, scored or choreographed passages of the performance.
+RUTA was designed to promote the integration of art and daily life, foster and restore connections within and across communities, create meaningful dialogue, and manifest real collaboration between artists and community residents.

 Storyline Transports: Shadow and Light Festival